The User Testing Field Guide

 The final step is creating a document of the valuable insights you’ve discovered, enabling you to share what you’ve learned with others - whether that’s with your immediate team or throughout the wider business.

 Remember the more people who have access to user research, the better for business.
-Not only are there are plenty of teams that will find this research useful, there are others which might be directly affected by any changes you make off the back of it.
+Not only are there plenty of teams that will find this research useful, there are others which might be directly affected by any changes you make off the back of it.

 Here’s what you should know about creating an insights document.